irinaturchyn/tech-writing-portfolio/troubleshooting-game-freeze.md

 ## Resolution
 - Restart the affected game session if applicable.
-- Escalate to the game server team with a clear summary, description, Jira task, logs, timestamps, screenshots/video, etc.
+- Escalate to the game server team with a clear summary, description, Jira task, logs, timestamps, screenshots/video, and other relevant information.
 ## Notes
 If the issue persists across multiple games, initiate an incident according to the internal escalation procedure.